verma-rudresh/legendary-pthreads/readme.md

 * You must also maintain a shared buffer that tracks and prints how many containers  have been produced and consumed.
 The producers and consumers should each stop after 10 X N items have been either produced or consumed.

 Your thread library needs to be built into a dynamically-linked shared library.

+## Features:
+* Creating, joining, yielding, exiting, canceling, self and FIFO scheduling of threads.
+* Mutex_locks to ensure synchronization.

+## Assumptions:
+* The id of each thread passed to createThread function must be > 0 and unique.
+* After exiting, threads are send to FINISHED state and are later freed via calling freeThreads() function.
+* Each thread is assigned its private stack as the jumping of environment through setjmp and longjmp functions.
+* Each thread must have its own stack so that returning from the function don’t mess-up the stack and we don’t loose the progression of the function the thread is running.

+## How to run:
+* <code>make</code> : compiles and creates dynamically linked library
+*